 Please include a Transcript Matching Form with each transcript whenever possible.

 Before requesting a transcript, please ensure that it is accurate and that all coursework to date is listed, any narrative evaluations received instead of grades are attached to your record, all final grades are recorded correctly, and the list of other institutions attended is correct and complete.

 One letter of recommendation from either a pre-health advisor or a college professor within your major field of study must be emailed to firstname.lastname@example.org.
+A high school science or math teacher, or an employer from a health-related field, can also submit a reference on your behalf.
 Recommendations can also be mailed to the National Program Office.
-Mailed recommendations must be postmarked no later than February 15, 2018.
+Mailed recommendations must be postmarked no later than February 5th, 2021.
 Applicants are responsible for ensuring that their recommendation is submitted on time.

 Letters of recommendation can be submitted in two ways:

 - The Recommendation Form; or